enginbektas/Reservation_App_Socket_Programming_Java/readme.txt

 You can invoke curl commands to the server to make requests.
 The server will respond with a status message.
 Or you can use a web browser to make requests to the server.

+How to reserve a room?
+-> First you need a room, if you do not any, you will need to create one by contacting the Room Server.
+-> Then you will need an activity that will be associated with the reservation.
+Again if you do not have any, you will need to create one by contacting the Activity Server.
+-> Now you can make reservations by contacting the Reservation Server!
+But be careful.
+You will get errors when you enter invalid inputs.
+-> Remember to use reset methods if things go worse.

 You can invoke servers methods by using the following commands: